Permitted Use of Commercial Premises

 A change of use generally requires planning permission, although certain changes are permitted without planning permission – these are mentioned in the following pages.

 The Town and Country Planning (Use Classes) Order 1987 (as amended) sets out the classes of use.
-For example, shops fall into class A1, offices are within class B1(a).
+For example, shops fall into class E(a) in England and class A1 in Wales; offices are within class E(g)(i) in England and class B1(a) in Wales.
 Some uses are “sui generis” which means that they do not fall into any use class and require a specific planning permission.
 Examples of sui generis uses include amusement arcades, betting offices, pay day loan shops, petrol stations and hostels.
+In England (but not Wales) they also include pubs, hot food takeaways, live music venues and cinemas.

 How do leases regulate the use of commercial property?

 Permitted use clauses (sometimes called user clauses) in leases often make reference to the classes of use in the Use Classes Order.
-A lease may define the permitted use broadly, for example, “any use with class A1”.
+A lease may define the permitted use broadly, for example, “any use within class E(a)” for a retail use in England or “any use within class A1” for a retail use in Wales.
 Alternatively, a lease may specify a very particular use, for example, “as a hair salon”, and require the landlord’s written consent to any other use.

 If user clauses are very restrictive this may have an adverse impact for the landlord at rent review.
 Landlords should take advice from their surveyors when negotiating and drafting a user clause.